-Why Silk Eye Masks Need Special Care
+Why Do Silk Eye Masks Need Special Care?

 Mulberry silk is a protein-based fiber, much closer to human hair than to cotton or polyester.
 That's what makes it so soft and skin-friendly.
 But it's also what makes it sensitive to heat, harsh chemicals, and mechanical stress.